mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/Functions-documentation.md

     "mesPreset" : "Adaptive Streaming",         // Optional but required to encode with Media Encoder Standard (MES).
 If MESPreset contains an extension "H264 Multiple Bitrate 720p with thumbnail.json" then it loads this file from ..\Presets
     "workflowAssetId" : "nb:cid:UUID:2d0d78a2-685a-4b14-9cf0-9afb0bb5dbfc", // Optional, but required to encode the asset with Premium Workflow Encoder.
 Id for the workflow asset
     "workflowConfig"  : ""                      // Optional.
-Premium Workflow Config for the task "indexV1Language" : "English",              // Optional but required to index the asset with Indexer v1 "indexV2Language" : "EnUs",                 // Optional but required to index the asset with Indexer v2 "ocrLanguage" : "AutoDetect" or "English",  // Optional but required to do OCR "faceDetectionMode" : "PerFaceEmotion,      // Optional but required to trigger face detection "faceRedactionMode" : "analyze",            // Optional, but required for face redaction "motionDetectionLevel" : "medium",          // Optional, required for motion detection "summarizationDuration" : "0.0",            // Optional.
-Required to create video summarization.
-"0.0" for automatic "hyperlapseSpeed" : "8"                     // Optional, required to hyperlapse the video }
+Premium Workflow Config for the task "indexV1Language" : "English"               // Optional but required to index the asset with Indexer v1 }

 Output: